 A third portion of additional lands included in S. 1986 consists of about 4.5 sections located within Township 26 South, Range 63 East.
-Located on the west side of the Reservation near the Arrow Canyon Range, this area has special significance to the Tribe and would be preserved for cultural purposes.
+Located on the west side of the Reservation near the Arrow Conyon Range, this area has special significance to the Tribe and would be preserved for cultural purposes.

 The remaining lands included in Section 3 of S. 1986 are four sections located within Township 15 South, Range 66 East and eight sections within Township 16 South, Range 66 East.
-The Tribe believes these lands could be very useful for solar energy development, housing, or economic development given the proximity to 1-15.
-There are also areas of cultural importance to the Tribe that would be protected from development.
+The Tribe believes these lands could be very useful for solar energy development, housing, or

-1A major disaster declaration was proclaimed for the state of Newada for sovere storms and flooding that occurred between September 7 9, 2014.
-Under the federal disaster declaration (FEMA DR-4202-NV) signed by the President on November 5, 2014, the Moapa Band of Paiutes was designated as adversely affected by the disaster and is eligible for hold public assistance and hazard mitigation assistance.
+&lt;sup>1 A major disaster declaration was proclaimed for the state of Nevada for severe storms and flooding that occurred between September 7 9, 2014.
+Under the federal disaster declaration (FEMA DR-4202-NV) signed by the President on November 5, 2014, the Moapa Band of Paiutes was designated as adversely affected by the disaster and is eligible for hoth public assistance and hazard mittigation assistance.